SNAP food stamps at a farmers market.

 It is possible to use SNAP food stamps and an EBT card at a Farmers Market near you.
 The United States Department of Agriculture (USDA) in fact encourages low-income families, kids, and seniors among others to eat healthy, which includes fresh fruit, produce and other nutritious food.
 Learn more about using an EBT card at a farmers market.

 There are some restrictions in place.
 The SNAP food stamp program will only pay for non-prepared items.
 This means an EBT card can help families buy fresher, healthier food such as produce, fruits, greens, plant seeds, meats, and much more.
 Only non-prepared foodstuffs can be covered by SNAP at a farmers market.

 What you can buy with an EBT card

 If it has been confirmed that the farmers market accepts the USDA Supplemental Nutrition Assistance Program (SNAP), then the family can stop by the site to shop.
-Only non-prepared/meal items can be paid for by this benefit program.
+Only non-prepared/meal items can be paid for by this EBT benefit program.
 All of the same rules and regulations are in place.
 So there are not any exceptions or additional benefits to be had by shopping at a farmer's market other than the quality of the produce may be even better.
-What a consumer can buy at a farmers market includes the following:
+What a family can buy at a farmers market with an EBT card includes the following:

 The actual payment process is very straightforward.
 The farmers market will allow the shopper to present their EBT - Electronic Benefits Transfer card at a point-of-sale when checking out.
 The beneficiary just needs to swipe their card at this terminal and the amount will be deducted from their monthly benefit.